 - Not all disabilities are visible; be aware of judging those who may not look disabled.
 Different states issue permits for different reasons; just because a person may not seem visibly disabled doesn’t mean they don’t need the accessibility space.

 The effort of improving accessible parking is shared by the public, permit holders, city zoning, and private facilities.
 The public and permit holders may help the city by holding people accountable for the misuse of accessible parking passes and placards, as well as by reporting any misuse of accessible parking spaces.
 Cities may also improve accessible parking by ensuring that all requirements of the Americans with Disabilities Act are met, and that all new constructions and alterations of existing facilities proceed accordingly.

 Innovative technologies such as Parking Access Revenue Control Systems (PARCS) are systems on the internet of things that can be run, and monitored, with immediate information updates to the cloud.
-With the ability to keep pace with developing cities, parking solutions with mobility in mind, and support for infrastructure of all types, technology has the opportunity to change the accessibility of parking and transportation worldwide.
+With the ability to keep pace with developing cities, a parking system or a full suite of parking solutions with mobility in mind, and support for infrastructure of all types, technology has the opportunity to change the accessibility of parking and transportation worldwide.

 Other Frequently Asked Handicap Parking Questions

 - Is it is difficult to get an accessible parking permit?